abugher/certificate-authority/README.md

   `revoke <hostname>`

 Run generate to generate SSL material.
-Specify all short names for a host, starting with the most canonical, and both the short name and the short name combined with a fixed domain will be provisioned.
+Specify all short names for a host, starting with the most canonical, and the short name combined with a fixed domain will be provisioned.
 At least one short name must be specified.
 This will generate a certificate, certificate chain, and certificate revocation list.

 If 'dmz' is specified as a short name, the root domain name will be added as a valid name for the host, in addition to the subdomain 'dmz'.